4 Ingredient Protein Waffle Recipe

 Why make your own protein waffles?

-Did I mention, THESE homemade waffles, with 200 calories, has 40 grams of protein!?
+Did I mention, THESE homemade waffles, with 200 calories, have 40 grams of protein!?
 Holy hannah.
 That’s a lot of protein.
-Plus, much cheaper than storebought “protein” waffles. (for a list of my favorite ways to get protein, click here)
+Plus, they’re much cheaper than storebought “protein” waffles. (for a list of my favorite ways to get protein, click here)